 Pull the pipe up out of the well a couple of feet using your winch and clamp your 2x4s onto the pipe to prevent it from falling back into the well.

 Step 3: Attach Termination Plug and Pressure Gauge

 Verify that the clamp is holding the pipe by lowering the winch slightly.
 If it is holding, remove the flange from the top of the pipe and attach your termination plug and pressure gauge.

-If your pump cycles on and off when water is running see resource article on "short cycling."
-This is not a foot valve issue.
+If your well pump cycles on and off when water is running, this is not a foot-valve issue.

 Most main valves are located after the pressure switch.
 Closing a valve before the pressure switch (if there was one) would eliminate the possibility of a leak in the well or anywhere before the valve.
 Closing valves assumes that the valves are actually working and seal properly.

-If you drop your well pipe into the well you are in for a major problem, it is extremely difficult to retrieve and you may damage something.
+If you drop your well pipe into the well, you are in for a major problem as it's extremely difficult to retrieve and you may damage something.
 Be very careful not to let this happen.
 Tying an emergency rope around the pipe is a good precaution.